R3D4CTED/piracy-basics/torrenting.md

 Step 1: Open your torrent client.
 You should see something like [this](https://files.catbox.moe/y0m598.JPG).
 I have quite a few files downloaded, hence there are a lot of entries.
 As you can see, there's a lot of information, so let's look at it one-by-one.

 The main window:- The entire central section that I've censored the name section of.
-This is a list of all the torrents you have downloaded.
+This is a list of all the torrents you have downloaded.<br>
 The torrent detailed information window:- The section right below the main window.
-It has further information such as the number of peers, pieces, availability, upload/download speed, amount uploaded, amount downloaded, number of pieces, save path and other information.
+It has further information such as the number of peers, pieces, availability, upload/download speed, amount uploaded, amount downloaded, number of pieces, save path and other information.<br>

 Step 2: Look at the [top bar](https://files.catbox.moe/dexwsf.JPG).
 Depending on whether you've chosen a torrent file or a magnet link, step(s) may vary.